seanwevans/egg-file-format/README.md

 - **Audit & provenance:** Build logs and full environment info are baked into every file.

-*The repository currently implements a minimal prototype with a composer and hash verification utilities.
+*The repository currently implements a minimal prototype with a composer and hash verification and signing utilities.
 The broader features listed above are planned for future releases.*

 ---